A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

-For an agent $a$, $N[a]$ (respectively $E[a]$) denotes the set consisting of the vertex $v$ occupied by $a$ and all neighbors of $v$ in $G$ (the set of all edges incident to the vertex occupied by $a$, respectively).
-A set of agents $A$ is called a \emph{group} at a given step if the subgraph induced by $\bigcup_{a\in A}N[a]$ is connected.
-For any $U\subseteq V$, $G[U]=(U,\{\{u,v\}\colon u,v\in U\})$ is the subgraph of $G=(V,E)$ \emph{induced} by $U$.
-The following is a direct consequence of our computational model. \begin{proposition} If a set of agents $A$ forms a group at the beginning of a step, then any two agents in $A$ can communicate and therefore exchange any number of messages in this step.
+In the distributed model used in this paper, the coordination of agents depends not only on their individual actions but also on the graph's local structure around them.
+Intuitively, a group represents a collection of agents whose neighborhoods overlap in a way that guarantees communication within the group.
+More formally, a set of agents $A$ is called a \emph{group} in a given step if the subgraph induced by $\bigcup_{a\in A}N[a]$ is connected, where $N[a]$ denotes the closed neighborhood of the vertex currently occupied by agent $a$.
+The following is a consequence of the computational model.

+\begin{proposition} If a set of agents $A$ forms a group at the beginning of a step, then any agents in $A$ can communicate and therefore exchange any number of messages in this~step. \end{proposition}